haglobah/manzanit0.github.io/_posts/2019-12-14-asp-core-heroku.md

 layout: post
 title: ".NET Core: Bootstraping an application in Heroku"
 author: Javier García
-category: .NET
+category: .net
-tags: dotnet, asp, docker, heroku, devops
+tags: .net, asp, docker, heroku, devops
 ---

 Recently I had a client which requested the development of an MVP for his personal business.
 Since